lanl-aea/waves/docs/tutorial_01_geometry.rst

 First, we create an alias for the workflow that was extended previously to match the name of the current file, which will double as the build directory name: ``tutorial_01_geometry``.

-The final lines of code in the ``SConscript`` file allow SCons to skip building a target sequence if the Abaqus executable is not found.
+The final lines of code in this ``SConscript`` file allow SCons to skip building a target sequence if the Abaqus executable is not found.

 *******************